All Episodes

 So if they do want to fix this bill, they have an opportunity to do it.

-There were 11 amendments added to the health care bill in the end, some for conservatives to eliminate federal requirements for that the plans be comprehensive.
+There were 11 amendments added to the health care bill in the end, some for conservatives to eliminate federal requirements that the plans be comprehensive.

-I guess at this point there's no real reason for me to go through all of this with you.
+I guess at this point, there's no real reason for me to go through all of this with you.

-And in which was a pretty stunning rebuke to the House Speaker.
+Even the House Appropriations chairman opposed this bill, which was a pretty stunning rebuke to the House Speaker.

-But anyway, he said seven years after the enactment of Obamacare, I wanted to support legislation that made positive changes to rescue the health care system in America.
+But anyway, he said, seven years after the enactment of Obamacare, I wanted to support legislation that made positive changes to rescue the health care system in America.

-Unfortunately, the legislation before the House today is currently unacceptable, as it would place significant new costs and barriers to care on my constituents.
+Unfortunately, the legislation before the House today is currently unacceptable as it would place significant new costs and barriers to care on my constituents.

-So, you know, then of course we had the whole debate today over the essentials benefit provisions in this thing.
+So, you know, then, of course, we had the whole debate today over the essentials benefit provisions in this thing.

-Um the amended health care bill was more costly under the new CBO scoring.
+The amended health care bill was more costly under the new CBO scoring.

 You've got a media that wants the president to fail.